Glossary of golf: T

 The area from which you hit your drive or tee shot.
 The teeing ground for a particular set of tees is two club lengths in depth.
 The ball must be teed between the markers, called tees, that define the teeing ground's width, and no further back than its depth.
 Tees are colored, but there is no standard for colors.
+While color usage varies by course and region, the rearmost and longest teeing grounds are often informally referred to as championship tees, as they are typically used for elite play or tournament competition.
+No universal standard exists for tee color designations.
 The "teeing ground" refers to one set of tees.
 Most courses have at least three sets of tees; some have more than twice that many.
 The areas where tee markers are placed are called "tee boxes".